nrfconnect/sdk-nrf/doc/nrf/libraries/others/bl_validation.rst

 The bootloader firmware validation library provides the function that the :ref:`bootloader` uses to validate a firmware image before booting it.

-The API is public because applications that are booted by the immutable bootloader can call the function from this library via the bootloader's code, through external APIs.
+The API is public because applications that are booted by the immutable bootloader can call the function from this library using the bootloader's code, through external APIs.
 See :ref:`doc_fw_info_ext_api` for more information.
 Using this mechanism can be useful when the application receives a DFU package and wants to determine whether it will be accepted by the bootloader.